MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/speech-to-text.md

 Real-time speech to text can be accessed via the Speech SDK, Speech CLI, and REST API, allowing integration into various applications and workflows.
 Real-time speech to text is available via the [Speech SDK](speech-sdk.md), the [Speech CLI](spx-overview.md), and REST APIs such as the [Fast transcription API](fast-transcription-create.md).

-## Fast transcription (Preview)
+## Fast transcription

 Fast transcription API is used to transcribe audio files with returning results synchronously and faster than real-time audio.
 Use fast transcription in the scenarios that you need the transcript of an audio recording as quickly as possible with predictable latency, such as:

 - **Quick audio or video transcription and subtitles**: Quickly get a transcription of an entire video or audio file in one go.
 - **Video translation**: Immediately get new subtitles for a video if you have audio in different languages.

-> [!NOTE]
-> Fast transcription API is only available via the speech to text REST API version 2024-05-15-preview and later.

-To get started with fast transcription, see [use the fast transcription API (preview)](fast-transcription-create.md).
+To get started with fast transcription, see [use the fast transcription API](fast-transcription-create.md).

 ## Batch transcription API